 I’ve missed the course start date – can I still join in?

 This may be possible if there are still places.
 Please email and ask with a specific class / event date and time in mind.

 We can’t make the class this week – can we do a make-up class?

 Yes up to 3 per whole term block.
-Please notify us by emailing email@example.com as soon as you know, and we will accommodate as is possible, most of the time another slot can be offered in a different class, or you can sell spots too.
+Please notify us by emailing email@example.com as soon as you know, and we will accommodate as is possible, most of the time another slot can be offered in a different class, or you can sellthe 3 spots too, for the exact same date and time of class you missed.
 See website under Terms & Conditions for more on this.

 Do you do drop-off classes, or does a carer have to stay with the child?